Flute Teacher Profile Projects Overview

 Project #5 – Discuss Your Business Ethics and Studio Policies

-- Describe how you would ethically deal with three scenarios involving students, colleagues, and family members.
+- Describe how you would ethically deal with three scenarios involving students, colleagues and family members.
+(Consult the MTNA Code of Ethics)

 - Document your studio and business policies.